 To assess how much fiber you’re getting in a day, we must first break down the various sources of fiber in your diet.
 As mentioned earlier, “dietary fiber” includes naturally occurring intact fibers.
 However, the FDA allows for this definition to include several processed fibers (those extracted from plant sources and added to various foods).

-Intact Fibers are considered “intact” because they have not been removed from their original source and rather, are naturally occurring.
+Intact Fibers are considered “intact” because they have not been removed from their source and rather, are naturally occurring.
 Vegetables, whole grains, fruits, cereal bran, flaked cereal, and flour are examples.
 Sufficient research supports the health benefits of intact fibers.

 Processed or Functional Fibers (sometimes referred to as isolated fibers) are used to fortify foods that are not naturally high in fiber (think about yogurts and other non-plant foods).
 Isolated fibers that you might spot on labels include Beta-glucan, Psyllium husk, Cellulose, Guar gum, Pectin, Locust bean gum, and Inulin.
 You’ll also find these used in fiber supplements, powders, and tablets.
 These isolated fibers offer some of the same benefits of naturally occurring fibers, but research supporting long-term use is limited.
-Furthermore, these fibers lack the additional nutrients found in naturally-occurring fibrous foods.
+Furthermore, these fibers lack the additional nutrients found in naturally occurring fibrous foods.

 Is it possible to eat too much fiber?

 With isolated fibers easily accessible throughout today’s food supply, it is possible to go overboard.
-The same holds true for “clean” eating lifestyles that often drive a fixation on *whole* foods.
+The same holds for “clean” eating lifestyles that often drive a fixation on *whole* foods.

 I encourage a food-first approach as a more economical route.
 Aim to include fibrous foods throughout your daily meal plan— nuts, seeds, legumes, and veggies.
-To learn more about the other plant-based foods, check out this article and consider these tips to increase your fiber intake:
+To learn more about plant-based foods, check out this article and consider these tips to increase your fiber intake:

 - Choose whole grains and whole-grain bread products over refined versions.